sidHathi/appcd-todoapi/README.md

 ## API Functionality

 This todo list API contains support for the following:
 * Creating, modifying, deleting, and retrieving users.
-Users are note expected to authenticate since that's outside the scope of this task.
+Users are not expected to authenticate since that's outside the scope of this task.
 However, resources owned by a user can only be accessed through that use.
 I.E., you need to provide a user's id to have get any lists associated with that user
 * Creating, modifying, deleting, and retrieving todo-lists.
 Todo-lists are owned by users and constitute a certain number of items that a user has to complete
 * Creating, modifying, deleting, and retrieving todo-items.
 Todo-items are items in a todo list.
 They represent a task that the user needs to complete and can have sub-items and attachments associated with them.
-Sub-items are child items that are need to be completed in order for the parent to be complete.
+Sub-items are child items that need to be completed in order for the parent to be complete.
 Attachments are references to file data that contain a url and a type
 * Infinite nesting of items.
 Since an item can have sub-items, and those sub-items can have their own sub-items, items can theoretically nest infinitely
 * Sharing todo lists between users.
 The todo-list/:listId/share endpoint can be used to give one user access to another's todo list